Beilein resigns as Cavaliers coach after failed NBA run - WHIZ News

 The 67-year-old Beilein never got comfortable during his short stint in the pro game.
 The demands of travel, lack of practice time and a group of players who didn’t respect him or respond to his coaching style proved to be too much, so he decided to move on before the team returned from the All-Star break.

-The Cavs said Beilein will be reassigned to a different role within the organization.
+Associate head coach J.B.
+Bickerstaff will take over for Beilein.
+The team is still working through some contract language for Bickerstaff, who had become the preferred sounding board for Cleveland’s players.
+He has head coaching experience after nearly two full seasons in Memphis and one with Houston.

-From the start there were issues in Cleveland.
-The Cavs didn’t embrace Beilein’s methods in training camp — he had his big men doing fundamental “Mikan” drills — and players grumbled that he was treating them like kids and not paid professionals.
+Almost from the start of training camp there were issues for Beilein in Cleveland.
+The Cavs didn’t embrace Beilein’s practice methods — he had his big men doing grade-school level fundamental “Mikan” drills — and players grumbled that he was treating them like kids and not paid professionals.

 All the losing had an effect on Beilein, who more than once acknowledged he was feeling beaten down by his team’s struggles.